Guide to National Insurance for small business owners (2025/26)

 If you’re an employee (limited company)

-If you work for a limited company or are a normal ’employee’, your NICs are deducted from your pay through the payroll process.
+If you work for a limited company or are a normal ’employee’, your NICs are deducted from your pay through payroll.

 Every time you are paid, your income tax and NICs are deducted automatically via PAYE.